 ‘The Devil of Christmas’ strove for far more than a painstakingly precise pastiche, even though they took the exact reproduction of a 1970s TV drama to new heightens of precision.
 Shearsmith & Pemberton’s writing is always interested in so much more.
 It explores new ways of seeing or understanding what we already know – the everyday or the familiar -with the inclusion of the unexpected.

-The experimental use of metatextuality in this episode not only subverted the 1970s TV drama that was presented to the audience, it also showed how television itself is watched & consumed now, how its constituent parts can be broken up and examined to create new meanings.
+The experimental use of metatextuality in this episode not only subverted the 1970s TV drama that was presented to the audience, it also showed how television itself is watched and consumed now, how its constituent parts can be broken up and examined to create new meanings.

 ‘The Devil of Christmas’ was memorable in so many different ways.
-The complex multilayeredness, conveyed in both its meticulousness & narrative innovations, brought dynamism to Shearsmith & Pemberton’s imaginative way of telling a story.
+The complex multilayeredness, conveyed in both its meticulousness and narrative innovations, brought dynamism to Shearsmith & Pemberton’s imaginative way of telling a story.
 The distinctiveness of the brilliantly recreated 1970s drama made the denouement even more shocking, unsparing and bleak.

 Steve Pemberton and Reece Shearsmith’s opener to series three showed them at the very peak of their powers and illustrated why there is no-one else even coming close to what they can achieve in just 30 minutes of television.